usc-sail/barista/README.md

 ## Installation

-If the following instructions fail for some reason, you might need to edit `barista/CMakeLists.txt` to match your setup before building barista.
-You will likely need to copy some flags from Kaldi makefiles.
-See `barista/CMakeLists.txt` for details.

     ./configure --prefix=`pwd` --with-compiler=g++-4.8
     make -j 4
     make install

 Above given configuration will build barista under `barista/build/g++-4.8` and install everything under `barista` root directory.
 If you omit the `--prefix` option, barista will be installed under `/usr/local/`.
+If the default compiler on your system is g++ >= 4.7, `--with-compiler` flag is not needed.
 If you want to build with a Kaldi or libcppa installation that is not under `barista/tools`, you can use `--with-kaldi` and `--with-libcppa` options to specify custom paths.
 Similarly, if you have Boost or GraphViz installed at a non-standard location, you can use `--with-boost` and `--with-graphviz` options to specify those.
 By default configure will search standard system folders for Boost and GraphViz.
 Finally, if you have ATLAS installed at a non-standard location, you can use `--with-atlas` option (Linux only).
 See `./configure --help` for a list of supported command line options.

+If above given instructions fail for some reason, you might need to edit `barista/CMakeLists.txt` to match your setup.
+You will likely need to copy some flags from Kaldi Makefiles.
+See `barista/CMakeLists.txt` for details.

 ## Upgrade

 To upgrade your barista installation:

-    git pull                                # stop here if already up-to-date make -C tools -j 4 kaldi                # upgrade Kaldi if necessary make -C tools -j 4 libcppa CXX=g++-4.8  # upgrade libcppa if necessary ./configure --prefix=`pwd` --with-compiler=g++-4.8
+    git pull                                # stop here if already up-to-date make -C tools -j 4 kaldi                # upgrades Kaldi if necessary make -C tools -j 4 libcppa CXX=g++-4.8  # upgrades libcppa if necessary ./configure --prefix=`pwd` --with-compiler=g++-4.8
     make -j 4
     make install